asynkron/protoactor-go/README.md

 #### Build on existing technologies

-There are already a lot of great tech for e.g. netowrking and clustering, build on those. e.g. gRPC streams for networking, Consul.IO for clustering.
+There are already a lot of great tech for e.g. networking and clustering, build on those. e.g. gRPC streams for networking, Consul.IO for clustering.

 #### Pass data, not objects